Laminate Flooring Portland, Or

 Read our article Laminate Flooring – What You Need To Know

 Laminate floors are an exceptional low cost alternative to natural wood floors.
-In fact, with laminate flooring, the sky’s the limit for what look and feel you want to bring to your flooring space and budget isn’t a concern.
+In fact, the sky’s the limit for what look and feel you want to bring to your flooring space and budget isn’t a concern.

 Not only is laminate a great value for the look you are going for at a lower cost, they are also extremely easy to maintain and clean.

-Price – Laminate is a more affordable choice.
+Price – It is a more affordable choice.

 Durability – Laminate flooring can be more durable than natural wood flooring.

-Uniqueness – Laminate can replicate the exact look of the wood texture you want.
+Uniqueness – They can replicate the exact look of the wood texture you want.

-Lifespan – Laminate can last anywhere from 15 to 25 years on average.
+Lifespan – They can last anywhere from 15 to 25 years on average.

-Our laminate floors are easy to install with just a click.
+Our floors are easy to install with just a click.